Ambigolimax valentianus: Further studies

 Ambigolimax valentianus has been used as a model species for studying the neuromechanisms of learning and memory, particularly by researchers in Japan.
+It has been shown to have a circadian clock, entrained by light but not temperature.
 Its mucus has been analysed chemically to understand why slug mucus is sticky.
 Various studies have examined the bacteria and helminth parasites associated with the species.
+It has been used to assess the unpalatability of fungi.